 Providing educational opportunities for African Americans in the Keswick Area

 The Keswick Heritage Fund is dedicated to providing educational support and opportunities for professional development.
-Grace Episcopal Church, Union Grove Baptist, Union Run Baptist, Zion Hill Baptist and St. John Church are united for growth through community partnership and education.
+Grace Episcopal Church, Union Grove Baptist, Union Run Baptist, Zion Hill Baptist, Pleasant Plain Baptist and St. John Baptist Church are united for growth through community partnership and education.

-The Keswick Heritage Fund board and scholarship selection committee were proud to present scholarships to four undergraduate students and three continuing education scholars in 2023.
-Pictured above are Pastor White with Steven, Eli and Malachi Fields at Union Run Baptist Church, July 2 2023.
+The Keswick Heritage Fund board and scholarship selection committee were proud to present scholarships to five undergraduate college students and one continuing education scholar on August 10, 2024 at the awards presentation celebration for scholars and families at Union Run Baptist Church.
+Pictured above are from left: Mia Tinsley, Tatiana Mozee,Meyah Gardner,Kharee Anderson, Mikaili Christmas, Monet Christmas.

 VISIT SCHOLARS GALLERY